 ExpressVPN makes an Android TV app that can be installed on Nvidia Shield right from the Google Play Store.
 If that’s not an option for some reason, you can download the APK installer file directly from the ExpressVPN website.

-ExpressVPN boasts fast speeds and robust security.
-You can stream content from dozens of countries including Netflix, BBC iPlayer, Hulu, and Amazon Prime Video.
-Live chat support is available 24/7 should you encounter any issues.
+ExpressVPN boasts fast connection speeds and robust security.
+You can safely stream content from dozens of countries including Netflix, BBC iPlayer, Hulu, and Amazon Prime Video.
+Excellent access to live chat support is available 24/7 should you encounter any issues.